describo/crate-builder-component/README.md

 app.mount("#app");
 ```

-## Component Dependencies

-The app requires a functioning vue router setup to be installed into your app as shown above.

-## Basic Usage - pass in crate and profile
+# Basic Usage - pass in crate and profile

 In it's most basic form, the component is plugged in as: